 - Always stay in the kitchen while frying, boiling, broiling, and/or grilling.

-- Keep utensils such as oven mitts, towels, curtains, food packaging, and wooden utensils away from the stovetop, as they can catch fire.
+- Keep utensils like oven mitts, towels, curtains, food packaging, and wooden utensils away from the stovetop.
+They can catch fire.

 - Maintain a “kid-free zone” of at least three feet around the stove, or wherever hot food is being prepared.